Course Research Thesis Requirements

 - Attendance at the departmental Colloquium Series (including preview sessions before each speaker's visit) is mandatory.

 - Discuss your research with a colloquium speaker during the academic year.

-- Submission of a written research thesis to the committee (due date: Monday, March 28th, Noon).
-Turn in a double sided hard copy to each member of your committee.
+- Submission of a written research thesis to the committee (due date: Monday, April 17th, Noon).
+Turn in a double sided, double spaced hard copy to each member of your committee.
+(PDF submission may be acceptable; consult with your committee members.)
 Students should keep an identical hard copy for themselves for preparation for the oral defense as well as give a hard copy of the thesis to their research mentor.
 NOTE: If the thesis is turned in late, after the deadline, the following sentence will be added to the information received by Thesis Committee members: "In making your evaluation, you may wish to know that this paper was submitted __ days after the deadline observed by other students."

 The Research Thesis should have the following structure: